 You can work part-time and still get EI

-Landing part-time work doesn’t necessarily cut off your EI payments.
-Under the Working While on Claim pilot project, you keep 50 cents of EI benefits for every dollar you earn in wages, up to a maximum amount.
+Landing part-time work doesn’t cut off your EI payments.
+Under the working while on claim rules, you keep 50 cents of EI benefits for every dollar you earn in wages, up to a maximum amount.

 You must report any income you earn while you’re receiving EI.
 You need to submit your report and declare your earnings online each week.